Octaves0911/SeeVid/README.md

   # SeeVid

 Thinking of adding a magical sunset scene to end a reel?
 Maybe particular part of a conference that you missed?
 Whatever it maybe, SeeVid provides you the timestamp of the exact content you're looking for with just a prompt word.
 It serves by helping pinpoint these instances to you, make the task of extracting your favorite clip from a video hassle-free and thus conveniently aiding users in the creation of diverse content!
+[Drive Link to Project](https://drive.google.com/drive/folders/1R2nCK99ZeckdDLoa6X8H6O3iYJ_YyO95?usp=sharing)

   # Problem Statement